Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic has three wins against the spread in six games this year.
+- Florida Atlantic has three wins against the spread in six games this season.

-- This season, the Owls have two ATS wins in three games as a favorite of 7 points or more.
+- The Owls have been favored by 7 points or more three times this season and have covered the spread in two of them.

-- Florida Atlantic's games this year have gone over the total in two out of six opportunities (33.3%).
+- Florida Atlantic's games this year have eclipsed the over/under two times in six opportunities (33.3%).

 - The Owls have turned the ball over three more times (10 total) than the 49ers have forced a turnover (7) this season.